EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-08.md

-# Session 08 – Working with AI Coding Assistants (LM Studio or vLLM)
+# Session 08 – Working with AI Coding Assistants (LM Studio, vLLM, or Google AI Studio)

 - **Date:** Monday, Dec 22, 2025
 - **Theme:** Pair program with artificial intelligence (AI) safely—prompt with intent, review outputs critically, wire agents to your FastAPI backend using Pydantic AI (typed agent framework), and experiment with DSPy for declarative LLM orchestration.